 Power Pivot for Excel in SharePoint

 With Power Pivot for Excel, you can perform powerful data analysis and create sophisticated data models.
 You can also mash up large volumes of data from various sources, analyze data quickly, and share insights.
-With SharePoint Online, you can use Excel Online to view and interact with charts, tables, PivotChart reports and PivotTable reports in a browser window.
+With SharePoint Online, you can use Excel for the web to view and interact with charts, tables, PivotChart reports and PivotTable reports in a browser window.
 You can also use the Excel Web Access Web Part to display Excel content in a SharePoint Site.
 Power Pivot sheets must be created in Excel before being viewed in SharePoint.
 Learn more about using Power Pivot in Excel.

 Power View for Excel in SharePoint

 With Power View for Excel, you can visualize and interact with modeled data by using highly interactive visualizations, animations, and smart querying.
-With SharePoint Online, you use Excel Online to view and interact with workbooks that contain Power View sheets in a browser window.
+With SharePoint Online, you use Excel for the web to view and interact with workbooks that contain Power View sheets in a browser window.
 You can also use the Excel Web Access Web Part to display Excel content in a SharePoint Site.
 Power View sheets must be created in Excel before being viewed in SharePoint.
 Learn more about using Power View in Excel.

 Quick Explore enables organizations to select a value in a PivotChart report or a PivotTable report and see additional information about that value.
 For example, if you are viewing a sales report and you select a value that represents total sales amounts, you can use Quick Explore to view additional information such as sales amounts across different product categories or geographical areas.
 Learn more about Quick Explore.

 Allows you to see up-to-date data in your Excel for the web workbooks that are connected to external data sources (for example, MS SQL databases).
 Note that you must connect your workbooks to external data sources in Excel before viewing them in Excel for the web.